 Level Description Primary Stunts A squad's best and most creative stunts.
-More than one person working together execute the skill.
-All required elements should be executed during one section of the routing credit.
-Secondary Basic two-legged stunts, to on e-legged extended stunts, and high-flying basket tosses.
-Stunts • Examples - Coed styl e extensions, extended single l eg stunts.
+More than one person working together as a team to execute the skill.
+All required elements should be executed during one section of the routine to receive full credit.
+Secondary Basic two-legged stunts, to one e-legged extended stunts, and h igh-flying basket tosses.
+Stunts • Examples - Coed style ex ktensions, extended single leg s stunts.
 Tosses Tosses can be used in place of the Secondary Stunt.
-Tosses Basic Intermediate Advanced Straight rides Single full Kick single or 1 1/4 Blow outs X-outs Hitch-kick single or 1 1/4 Pose Toe touch Star single or 1 1/4 Pike Toe touch full down Ball up star Full up toe-touch Dismounts mounts The ending movement from a stunt or pyramid to a cradle or the performing surface are only considered dismounts if released to a cradle or released and assisted to the surface.
+Tosses Basic Intermediate Advanced Straight rides Single full Kick single or 1 1 / 4 Blow outs X-outs Hitch-kick single or 1 1/4 Pose Toe touch Star single or 1 1/4 Pike Toe touch full down Ball up star Full up toe-touch Dismounts The ending movement from a stunt or pyramid to a cradle or the performing surface.
+Movements are only considered dismounts if released to a cradle or released and assisted to the performing surface.
 Movement from a cradle to the ground is not considered a dismount.
-(Sour Specific dismounts are e not necessary in secondary st tunts.
-Load-in A stunting position in which the top person has at least one foot in the base(s) hands. hands are at waist level. ( USASF: 2016-17 Cheer Glossary ) The manner by which yo flyer to the top.
-Load-in Position: the two-foot entry position for an elevator; a hang d • Only at the beginning of the routine, a flyer must have one foot on the floor ready to begin the stunt and in preparation of the signal to begin.
-Routines cannot begin in a stunt per GHSA rules.
+(Source: USAF) • Specific dismounts are not necessary in secondary stunts or pyramids.
+Load-in A stunting position in which the top person has at least one foot in the base(s) hands.
+T hands are at waist level.
+(USASF: 2016-17 Cheer Glossary) The manner by which you flyer to the top.
+Load-in Position: the two-foot entry position for an elevator; a hang dr one foot on the floor ready to begin ines cannot begin in a stunt per